mangrovedao/mangrove.js/packages/bot-maker-noise/README.md

-A simple order book filling bot for the Mangrove to generate activity on a market by posting and taking offers at random.
+A simple order book filling bot for the Mangrove to generate activity on a market by posting offers at random.

-FIXME write the rest of the README...
+FIXME: write the rest of the README...

 # Strategy

-The following cleaning strategy is used:

-- To identify offers that will fail (and thus yield a bounty) the bot simulates sniping of individual offers using `STATICCALL`.
-- Snipes with `takerGives = 0` are used for simplicity.
-Thus, offers that only fail for non-zero trades will not be cleaned.
-A more sophisticated implementation might use flashloans or similar to clean such offers.
-- Profitability of cleaning is currently not taken into account, i.e. any failing offer will be cleaned even though the gas costs may outweigh the bounty.
+TODO

 # Installation